dbrown92700/c8kDeploy/Modify_OVA.md

 # Modifying the original OVA
 The original OVA file from Cisco Systems a number of different deployment options for various CPU core counts, Memory and Disk sizes.
 The original OVA also includes only three network interface definitions.

 It is likely that the OVA will need to be modified to include only one deployment option and also have additional network interface cards defined.
+Our testing showed that the ovftool is unable to correctly specify the --deploymentOption and will cause an error if any option aside from the default is selected.

 Those changes to the OVA can be made through the use of two tools.
 The [Common OVF Tool (COT)](https://cot.readthedocs.io) can be used to remove all but the desired deployment option, as well as to add additional network interface definitions.